- Computers and Equipment

 - the preparation and publication or dissemination of high quality instructional textbooks or other materials.

-As part of the review process for promotion of Lecturers and Senior Lecturers, both internal and external assessment shall be obtained testifying to the quality and importance of the candidate's contributions to his or her field.
+As part of the review process for promotion of Assistant Teaching Professors and Associate Teaching Professors, both internal and external assessment shall be obtained testifying to the quality and importance of the candidate's contributions to his or her field.

 Policies on the Appointment of Non-Professorial Teaching Staff, adopted on October 21, 1987